Lo Bosworth: Other ventures

 In 2010, Bosworth launched a website, The Lo Down by Lo Bosworth.
 She also wrote a book of the same name; it was released in January 2011.
 In late 2013, Bosworth started her own beauty channel on YouTube, which has grown rapidly since it was created.

 In 2016, Bosworth founded Love Wellness.

 Personal life

 Bosworth attended the University of California, Santa Barbara and later transferred to UCLA where she graduated in June 2008 with a bachelor's degree in art history.
 While in college, she joined the Kappa Kappa Gamma sorority.
 Additionally, she graduated with a culinary degree from the International Culinary Center in New York City, after expressing her passion for studying farm-to-table cuisine.

+Bosworth married investor Dom Natale on July 20, 2025, at her family home in Laguna Beach.
+A few days later, she announced that they are expecting their first child.